mbuttar01/ElectronicVotingSystem/README.md

 ### *Potential Security Problems of current version*
 ---
-Insider attacks – hard to fully audit code, esp. if proprietary, closed source Computer compromise – how can you guarantee the machines used to vote aren’t infected by vote-stealing viruses Network problems – how do you make sure Denial of Service attacks don’t take down network infrastructure or servers Server protection – easier as centralised and under direct govt control Public confidence – how do you convince voters that election was fair?
+Insider attacks – hard to fully audit code, esp. if proprietary, closed source.

+Computer compromises – how can you guarantee the machines used to vote aren’t infected by vote-stealing viruses

+Network problems – how do you make sure Denial of Service attacks don’t take down network infrastructure or servers

+Server protection – easier as centralised and under direct govt control

+Public confidence – how do you convince voters that election was fair?
 ---
 ### Software